Coding Intro

 When using an editor, like Thonny, the editor will highlight tabs for the user to see better.

-Another benefit of using an editor like Thonny is that it knows about blocks and helps with adding the white space.
-Since using 4 spaces is recommended over using tabs, pressing the tab-key on the keyboard will result in 4 spaces, not a tab in Thonny.
+Another benefit of using an editor like Thonny is that it knows about blocks and helps with adding white space.
+Since using 4 spaces is recommended over using tabs, pressing the tab key on the keyboard will result in 4 spaces, not a tab in Thonny.

 If you do not understand this section, just remember that you do not want to see any white space that is highlighted with darker areas.
 If you do, delete that “tab”; and then the next time you hit the tab key, Thonny will just add 4 spaces.
 You can also hit the space key 4 times!